onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 make subtitles in all languages

+spit on a list of words: nihilism, ignorance, pessimism, despair, hopelessness

 a YouTube video can have titles in multiple languages by adding translated titles and descriptions in YouTube Studio.

+overthink in progress t-shirt

 make it salient - describe universal pain points
     remind the audience in the end - what happens if we don't increase the accountability of our system? what's gonna happen?